 “Since I was ten years old, I have been programming.
-I am really passionate about using code to help solve problems, and I find pleasure in how one program has the potential to help millions of people around the world.
+I am passionate about using code to help solve problems, and I am fascinated that one program has the potential to help millions of people around the world.

-I am really excited about this opportunity because it sounds like you are working on a number of technical challenges, and I would love to see how I can help you solve those challenges.
+I am really excited about this opportunity.
+It sounds like you are working on a number of technical challenges, and I would love to see how I can help you solve those challenges.
 I am especially fascinated by your commitment to helping junior engineers advance in their careers through mentorship, too.”

 #3: Tell us about a time you had to learn something new.

-Internships are great environments to learn—there’s always something new for you to do.
-Employers want to hire someone who has a growth mindset, and who is capable of keeping up with everything that is going on within the business.
+Internships are great environments to learn, as there’s always something new for you to do.
+Employers want to hire someone who has a growth mindset and is capable of keeping up with everything that is going on within the business.

-To answer this question, you should think about an occasion where you had to learn something new.
-It’s often best to give an example that is outside of your main area of interest, which will help you show how you learn in environments outside your circle of competence.
+To answer this question, you should think about an occasion when you had to learn something new.
+It’s often best to give an example that is outside your main area of interest, which will help you show how you learn in environments outside your circle of competence.

 Here’s an example answer to this question:

-Before I enrolled, I decided to do some preliminary research on philosophy, so that I would have some background context before I began the course.
+Before I enrolled, I decided to do some preliminary research on philosophy so that I would have some background context before I began the course.
 Then, I spoke with a few current students to help me get started.
-I also participated in a study group with my fellow students to help ensure that I was staying up to date with my work, and to increase my exposure to different perspectives on the topics we were learning about in class.”
+I also participated in a study group with my fellow students to help ensure that I was staying up to date with my work and to increase my exposure to different perspectives on the topics we were learning about.”

 #4: Tell us about a project you built from start to finish.
 What did you learn from this experience?

-While you may not be leading your own project as an intern—although, who knows—you will still be expected to contribute to company projects.
+While you may not be leading your own project as an intern, you will still be expected to contribute to company projects.

 In your answer, you should talk about a project you have completed, whether it is an assignment, a class project, a lab project, or something else.
 You should also discuss how you contributed to the project.
 If it was a team project, what responsibility did you take on?
 Then, you should discuss specific ways in which you contributed to the project.